pedroalvesbatista/singularity-admindocs/configfiles.rst

 apptainer.conf
 -----------------
-Most of the configuration options are set using the file ``apptainer.conf`` that defines the global configuration for Singularity across the entire system.
+Most of the configuration options are set using the file ``apptainer.conf`` that defines the global configuration for Apptainer across the entire system.
 Using this file, system administrators can have direct say as to what functions the users can utilize.
-As a security measure, for ``setuid`` installations of Singularity it must be owned by root and must not be writable by users or Singularity will refuse to run.
+As a security measure, for ``setuid`` installations of Apptainer it must be owned by root and must not be writable by users or Apptainer will refuse to run.
 This is not the case for ``non-setuid`` installations that will only ever execute with user priviledge and thus do not require such limitations.
 The options for this configuration are listed below.
 Options are grouped together based on relevance, the order of options within